kuldeepsinghsadioura/ALPR-Database/README.md

 ![enter image description here](https://raw.githubusercontent.com/algertc/ALPR-Database/refs/heads/main/Images/1.png)
 ![enter image description here](https://raw.githubusercontent.com/algertc/ALPR-Database/refs/heads/main/Images/5.png)

-## Disclaimer
+## :warning: Disclaimer

-This is meant to be a helpful project.
-It is not an official release.
-It is not secure and should not be exposed outside your network.
+This is meant to be a helpful hobby project and is still a work-in-progress.
+There's a good amount of spaghetti code in here and random things left over from the initial release.
+Not to be relied on for anything critical.